Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 As mentioned previously, the size and weight of the Tesla Powerwall is noticeable.
 If you have a smaller home with limited space, the Powerwall will take up some wall space.
 If you’re stacking more than one Powerwall together, that will take up some additional space.
 It will affect the aesthetics of your home depending on where you want it placed.

 The Powerwall 2 is an AC-coupled solar battery.
 In an AC-coupled battery, the power that is harvested by the solar panels is converted to DC (direct current) power and sent to a hybrid inverter or a microinverter that converts the power to AC, which is what the house and electrical grid use.
 However, a battery can only store DC energy.
 Because science.
+It’s just the nature of the technology.

 There’s a built-in inverter in the Powerwall that converts power from AC to DC and back to AC again depending on whether it’s coming or going to the battery.
 Unlike the Enphase IQ Battery 5P, which has six microinverters installed to eliminate that central point of failure in this process of converting AC to DC and back to AC, the Powerwall has one inverter that converts all power to the battery that’s incoming and outgoing.
-If you want to find out more about how the Powerwall 2 and the Enphase IQ battery compare, check out this article titled Enphase IQ Battery 5P vs Tesla Powerwall 2.

 So there’s a single point of failure in the Powerwall 2.
 It is a concern, but keep in mind that they are designed and engineered to last multiple years with that inverter running bidirectionally 24/7.
+If that inverter fails, it cannot be simply replaced like the inverters in an Enphase battery.
+The entire Powerwall is done if that inverter fails.

 The other drawback of a Powerwall is that it doesn’t have black start capability.
 “Black start” is a phrase that is traditionally used by large power stations to describe a procedure to recover from total or partial shutdown.
 In the solar world, it’s got a similar meaning: a black start allows the battery to kick start when completely depleted without the need for power from the grid.